This is the multi-page printable view of this section. Click here to print.

 Cloud Protect API function

 Protegrity Cloud Protect API on AWS is required for the S3 Protector installation.
-See the Cloud Protect API on AWS documentation to create a new installation if one is not already available in your account/region.
+The binaries of the Cloud Protect API on AWS are distributed with the S3 Protector installation package.
+See the Cloud Protect API on AWS documentation on how to create a new installation if one is not already available in your account/region.
 With Cloud Protect API on AWS installed, follow the below instructions to obtain the ARN of the protector lambda function.

 Follow these steps to obtain Cloud API Lambda ARN.